Welcome to Year 1

 In Year 1 we have two classes - Sycamore Class and Maple Class

-For the year 2020-21 Sycamore teachers are Miss Palmer and Mrs Cruickshank, whilst Maple Class has Mrs Read and Miss Turner.
-Our teaching assistants are Mrs Burch and Mrs Rogers.
+For the year 2021-2022 the Sycamore teacher is Miss Palmer, whilst Maple Class has Mrs Read and Miss Turner.
+Our teaching assistants are Mrs Burch, Mrs Lawlor, Mrs Harris and Mrs Rogers.

 Curriculum outlines for each term are sent to you all and a copy is uploaded to the website too.

 We finish the Autumn term with a visit from a pantomime company to get us ready for our return in the Spring when we study traditional tales in our ‘Happy Ever After’ topic and we even write our own!
 Then we move on to learning about animals.
 The Summer term starts with a mystery visitor (!) and then we finish the year with a transport history topic 'Are We Nearly There Yet?'